healingdrawing/task-localhost/README.md

 ### Run with priveleged port (like 80) in settings:
 - terminal: `sudo ./runme`

 It is not secure, and not recommended to use.
-But after that you can use `localhost` in the browser, without port number.
+But after that, with port `80` used inside `settings` file correct configuration, you can use `localhost` in the browser, without port number.
 Otherwise you need to use `localhost:8080` in the browser.
 Also `./devrun` script will not work with priveleged port.
 And you will see `Permission denied (os error 13) ...
 Failed to bind addr` error in the terminal.